prawinn555/basictuto/nodeJsBasic/angularfeatures/README.md

 # demos

-This example is composed for several small démonstrations.
+This example is composed for several small demonstrations.

-Each démo is created in a single file (controller + template in a single file), because it is easier to read.
+For a small demo, it is created in a single file (controller + template in a single file), because it is easier to read.

-Theses demos are useful for beig adapted to create small test/ POC (proof of concepts).
+Theses demos can be adapted to create small test/ exercises.

 # to run

--Enter diretory  project1
+-Enter directory  project1
 -run

 npm install